e-kwsm/lammps/doc/src/Build_extras.rst

-If you want to change the linkage mode, you have to re-run "make lib-plumed" with the desired settings **and** do a re-install if the USER-PLUMED package with "make yes-user-plumed" to update the required makefile settings with the changes in the lib/plumed folder.
+If you want to change the linkage mode, you have to re-run "make lib-plumed" with the desired settings **and** do a re-install if the USER-PLUMED package with ``make yes-user-plumed`` to update the required makefile settings with the changes in the lib/plumed folder.

 ----------